FAQ Banner

 • The 35 years is set by the length of the mortgage.

-• It is anticipated that the first BC Builds projects will begin construction in 2024 and be ready to welcome residents in 2026.
+• It is anticipated that the first BC Builds projects will be ready to welcome residents in 2026.

 • BC Builds supports projects throughout British Columbia.